Dates

 To benefit the most from the material presented in this course, you should:

-- Have a basic understanding of Fusion Compiler synthesis (knowledge of Fusion Compiler: Synthesis and Design Implementation Jumpstart course or equivalent)
+- Have a basic understanding of and performing Fusion Compiler synthesis (knowledge of Fusion Compiler: Synthesis and Design Implementation Jumpstart course or equivalent)

 - Familiar with UNIX